3 pillars of trading performance:

 Here’s another example.
 Say your strategy’s entry signals vary in strength.

-Sometimes the signal is pure and sexy like the dime standing at the end of the bar.
+Sometimes the signal is so damn pure and sexy like the dime standing at the end of the bar.
 And other times it’s muddled and a little drab, but what the hell, you’ve been in a dry spell lately so it’s still worth your time.

 Having the ability to leverage up or down depending on the strength of your signal can lead to much better performance.
 Your best trades can have the most oomph behind them, while your lesser trades can hang back a bit.